-If a student has a medically documented dietary restriction, it is required that the student consult with the campus dietician from Sodexo Food Service to determine if Sodexo is able to provide for dietary need and/or plan well in advance of the semester the student is attending.
-If Sodexo is unable to assist the student, the student can then submit a request for a meal plan exception as soon as possible within the deadlines outlined below.
+If a student has a medically documented dietary restriction, it is required that the student consult with the designated representative from Bridgewater Dining (Sodexo Food Service) to determine if they are able to provide for dietary need and/or plan well in advance of the semester the student is attending.
+They can be emailed at email@example.com If Bridgewater Dining is unable to assist the student, the student can then submit a request for a meal plan exception as soon as possible, preferably within the deadlines outlined below.

 Submission of the required Housing, Meal Plan and Parking Exception application will be accepted at any time but it is requested that students attempt to submit it and any supporting documents from treating providers for the Fall semester by April 1st for returning students and June 1st for incoming students.
 When submitting an application for the Spring semester, we request that the application and documentation be submitted by December 1st.
 The form and any supporting documentation will be accepted at a later time if a student desires to submit a request, but meeting the deadline is strongly encouraged.

 Please note: If the student is on the waiting list for on-campus housing, the student cannot receive an exception until receiving an offer from the Office of Residence Life and Housing.

 There is a two-step process for any student requesting an exception.

 The student is required to have the treating provider submit supporting documentation using this secure link.

 If the treating provider prefers not to send medical documentation/information electronically using the above link, the student will need to print out the form above for the provider to complete.
 Documentation submitted by the treating provider must include a specific diagnosis and state how the requested exception is medically necessary for the student to be successful.
 The student should then submit that completed form along with the application provided in Step 2.

 In addition to having the medical provider submit supporting documentation, the student is required to complete the online form using this secure link.